 What Brought Me to the Islands?

 You know what is crazy?
 That someday I would be changing my life forever after visiting this tiny island and setting the wheels in motion.
-Gazing out at this island 3 miles away, I would never imagine that in the future I would someday quit my corporate sales job, marry the woman of my dreams and buy a house on Put-in-Bay.
+Gazing out at this island 3 miles away, I would never imagine that in the future I would someday quit my corporate sales job after wading through biased actions at work, marry the woman of my dreams and buy a house on Put-in-Bay.
 Growing up in South Central Ohio, the islands were just not on my radar, and I do not ever remember hearing about this place.
 So about fifteen years ago, my best friend Robert talked about meeting for the weekend somewhere between Springfield, Ohio and Salamanca, New York.
 Since I had been to the island for the first time a couple of years earlier, I mentioned the place and coincidentally he had been talking with someone about their experience on the island.

 The plan was hatched that we would travel there, joined by my Air Force buddy who had a boat and wanted to come as well.
 We are all set with a hotel, transportation to the island and great weather.
 The day arrives, I pull up in my convertible, dressed in a conservative suit and excited about just closing a large deal with a large company in Columbus.
 Off we go in my buddies’ boat, the weather was cool, it was June 8th to be exact.
 As most people know who visit this time of year, the water is still very cold and on that day we had 3 to 4 footers.
 We make it to the bay and are freezing, we go to Mossbacks for lunch and warm up, which will be to this day the best burger I have ever had, especially since I was shivering and very hungry.
 Anyway, we spend the next three days partying on my friends’ boat, which is parked at A dock, spending little time in the bars and meeting lots of people and having an amazing time.
 The weekend was mesmerizing and fell in love with the whole scene.
 When looking back, I can remember sitting on a park bench downtown feeling whimsical about leaving.